 Export tax forms

-If your business has been issued tax forms, be sure to export them from the Payments page in your Shopify admin.
+If your business has been issued tax forms, then be sure to export them from the Payments page in your Shopify admin.
 After the transfer, you will no longer have access to these forms.
-If you have met the requirements for a 1099K for the most recent tax year, then you will automatically be emailed a 1099K at tax time.
-You will not need to re-access the sold Shopify account for this.

 Disconnect shipping account